The Friends of the Wild Flower Garden

 Glade Mallow Napaea dioica L. [MN Threatened List]

 Glade Mallow is a native erect perennial early summer flowering forb growing on stout stems to 6 feet high, with occasional branching in the upper section.
 It is a very old species and is the only dioecious species (Male and female flowers are on separate plants) of the Malvaceae family found in the western hemisphere.
 It is the only species of Napaea found in Minnesota or Wisconsin.
 The flower clusters are quite dense.
 The five white petals are offset in color by a large yellow pistil in the center of the female flowers.
 It may grow in full sun to partial shade in woodland openings or in full shade under the tree canopy.
 Plants in full shade will not be robust.
 In all cases the plant requires moist soil.
 In the wild it is usually found along stream edges.
+It flowers from early to late summer in the upland.
 [Back to top plant list]

 Great Indian Plantain Arnoglossum reniforme (Hook.)
 H. Rob [MN Threatened List]